-To Configure a Syslog-Based Access Log Publisher
+To Configure a Syslog-Based Access Log Publisher Unresolved content reference to:

 • Use dsconfig to create a log publisher of type syslog-based-access.

 If you are using the dsconfig tool in interactive mode, the menu item for Syslog Facility is an advanced property, which can be exposed by typing a (for "show advanced properties") on the Syslog-Based Access Log Publisher menu.